sovrynn/ecdo/3-ADHOC-EVIDENCE/ancient-myths/README.md

 # Mythical ECDO evidence

-Mythical evidence, works of literature.
+Goal: Find all myths that reference a potential ECDO event.

+# List of Myths that potentially reference ECDO

 TODO: The following list should be bucketed into location files.

-# List of Myths that potentially reference ECDO

 Historical account of the Crete catastrophes (1750 BC), explicit mention made of the direction from which water came during the first event: "great tidal waves moved towards the island from the north and swept over it", as would be predicted of the Aegean Sea during a State 1 to State 2 rotation.
 It is also described that the second catastrophe, 50 years later, was dominated by volcanism and earthquakes.